 Healthy Blueberry Crisp

 How to Make Healthy Blueberry Crisp

-This easy blueberry crisp comes together in just a few simple steps:
+This healthy blueberry crisp comes together in just a few simple steps:

-- Prep the Filling: Add the blueberries to a 9-inch pie dish (or similar sized baking dish).
+- Make the filling: Add the blueberries to a 9-inch pie dish (or similar sized baking dish).
 Toss the blueberries in cornstarch until evenly coated.

-- Make the Crisp Topping: In a mixing bowl, combine the oats, almond flour, chopped walnuts, sliced almonds, maple syrup, melted vegan butter, vanilla extract, and a pinch of salt.
-Stir everything together until the mixture is crumbly and well combined.
+- Make the crisp topping: In a mixing bowl, combine the oats, almond flour, chopped walnuts, sliced almonds, maple syrup, melted vegan butter, vanilla extract, and a pinch of salt.
+Stir until the mixture is crumbly and well combined.
 Sprinkle the crisp topping evenly over the blueberries.

 - Bake: Bake for 30 minutes, or until the topping is golden brown and the blueberry filling is bubbly.

-- Serve and Enjoy!
-Let it cool slightly, then scoop into ramekins and serve with a scoop of vegan ice cream or coconut whipped cream.
+- Serve and enjoy: Let it cool for 10-15 minutes.
+Serve with a scoop of vegan ice cream or coconut whipped cream.
 Enjoy!

-- Don’t skip the nuts.
-The combo of walnuts and almonds adds that perfect nutty crunch to the crisp topping.
+- Don’t skip the nuts: The combination of walnuts and almonds adds the perfect crunchy texture to every bite.

 Store any leftovers covered in the fridge for 3-4 days.

-Reheat in the oven at 325ºF until warm and crisp again (about 10-12 minutes), or microwave if you’re short on time.
+Reheat in the oven at 325ºF until warm and crisp again (about 10-12 minutes).
+You can also microwave it if you’re short on time.

+Healthy Blueberry Crisp